hmans/rbfu/README.md

 rbfu (especially compared to RVM and rbenv) **does not do any of the following**:

 * **Switch Ruby versions automagically.** Out of the box, you have to switch versions explicitly (eg. `rbfu 1.9.3-p0`).
 If you really, _really_ want RVM-like behaviour, you can configure rbfu to automatically pick up `.rbfu-version` files, but this feature should be considered experimental.
 And unloved.
 Highly unloved.
-* **Install Rubies.** Well, there's a little helper command available that hooks into the excellent [ruby-build](https://github.com/sstephenson/ruby-build), but you can also compile your Rubies yourself if that is what pushes your buttons, you dirty old girl.
+* **Install Rubies.** Compiling Rubies is simple enough, thanks to the excellent [ruby-build](https://github.com/sstephenson/ruby-build).
+(Of course you can also compile your Rubies manually if that is what pushes your buttons, you dirty old girl.)
 * **Override existing shell functions or executables.** I've never been a big fan of RVM hooking into `cd`, but in my opinion rbenv's shim executable approach is even worse. rbfu completely and entirely stays in the background.
 Like a good roadie.
 Or a silent assassin.
 Except that it doesn't kill you.
 * **Manage gemsets.** Seriously, please just use [Bundler](http://gembundler.com/) for managing your gems, it's great.